jezze/berk/README.md

     $ berk config myhost username testuser

-Make sure the path to the SSH keys are correct.
-Also, make sure that the public key exist in the authorized_keys file for the current user on each remote.
+By default the private and public key pairs will be the id_rsa and id_rsa.pub keys located in ~/.ssh.
+If you want to use different keys you can configure those now as well.
+Also, make sure that the public key you want to use exist in the authorized_keys file for the current user on each remote.

-Now it's time to execute a command on your remote, but because berk is intended to be used with many remotes simultanously we are gonna issue the same command multiple times on the same remote.
+Now it's time to execute a command on your remote.
+Since berk is intended to be used with many remotes simultanously we are gonna issue the same command multiple times on the same remote.

     $ berk exec "myhost myhost" "uptime"